thers/fr-docs/API/Client.md

 ---

 #### `Citizen.Trace(message: string): void`
-:no_entry_sign: Prints message to scripts logs (Can be accessed pressing F8)
+Prints message to scripts logs (Can be accessed pressing F8)

 --